drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Tor

-Tor is an anonymizing proxy which can be used for browsing the Web.
+Tor is an anonymizing proxy that can be used for browsing the Web.

 Download Tor Browser from [Tor Project](https://www.torproject.org/download/).